 2) Adrenal glands and women's health

-How can we support the adrenal glands?
+How to support the adrenal glands?

 Vitamin B1